 - Cook tender roasts in 1.5 hours or less

 - Saute in the pot to reduce your dishwashing load

 - Caramelize onions in half an hour (make a bunch and freeze some for later!)

 How to beat a cold with acupressure:

 In the past, when people called me with a cold, I told them to come in.
 Acupuncture is great for the immune system!
 In the last few years, I have changed my policy.
-I now prefer you stay home if you’re contagious.
+I now prefer you stay home if you’re contagious (how long is that?).
 I have patients who are immune-compromised*.
 This means I want to prevent their exposure, and also that I can’t work if I am sick at all – and losing a week or more of income is pretty rough (despite all the kitty snuggles).

 You may have seen the news coverage of Michael Phelps and other Olympic athletes getting cupping.
 What the heck is it and how does it work?

 Despite what that ridiculous article says, it IS ancient Chinese traditional medicine.
 The Chinese have been using heated cups for millennia.
 Practitioners warm the air inside the cup, then place it on the skin.
 A seal is formed.
 As the air cools, a vacuum is created.
 Standing cups are left in place.
 Another technique, moving cupping, involves sliding the cups around without breaking the seal.
 In both cases, the point is for the vacuum to separate the layers of skin and muscle and break up fascial adhesions.